-A few months ago, we heard artist Tammy Trent talking about Sept.
+A few months ago, artist Tammy Trent talked about Sept.
 11, 2001, which for her was also the day she found out her husband had died in a diving accident.
 She was in Kingston, Jamaica, and crying alone in her hotel room, praying for help.
 In walked a housekeeper, who consoled her.
+Said Trent:

 “In a Hilton housekeeping outfit.
 And there was this precious angel, and she held me and she cried and she prayed and we began to pray together.”